Loading...

 What our travelers says:

-1 year ago Gordon Smithwhat can I say about this place?
+1 year ago Gordon Smithwrote only this about this place:

 A wonderful plaza, great place for a drink while watching pilgrims stream by on their way to the Cathedral and the culmination of their pilgrimage.